 Part of loving your husband involves forgiving him daily.
 Keep short accounts and don’t let the negatives build up.
 When you do that, you give up the right to seek revenge.
 It brings peace for you and your home.

 One of the times my husband was having a fling with a woman in his office, I thought my heart would break.
 When I told him about my suspicions, he replied that she had only hugged him and brought him treats to eat.
 He even had the nerve to say, “I’ll get the recipe for you of this dip she makes for me.”

 I wanted the ground to swallow me up so I could escape the pain.
 I felt so helpless.
 Crying, I told my husband how he had hurt me.
 He was unmoved by my tears and even had a smirk on his face.
-He knew I would do nothing about it.
-He also knew I would not leave him.
+He knew I would do nothing about it, and he knew I would not leave him.

 God brought to my mind that I should do something nice for him.
 So one day the children and I surprised him with a picnic blanket and lunch on his office floor.
 I was cheerful—no guilt trips.
 And I never brought up that woman again to him.
 Like so many other issues in our marriage, it was something I had to release to God while continuing to love unconditionally.